 Estimating the Effects of Tobacco-21 on Youth Tobacco Use and Sales

 We examine the effect of Tobacco 21 laws (T21), which raise the minimum legal sale age of tobacco to 21.
 We estimate difference-in-differences models using the Monitoring the Future (MTF) survey data and Nielsen Retail Scanner data from 2012 to 2019.
-Our outcomes include cigarette and e-cigarette use and sales and potential mechanisms of T21 such as perceived risks of using cigarettes and e-cigarettes and retailer ID checking.
-We find that T21 sizably reduces 12th grade cigarette use by 35 percent and modestly reduces cigarette use for 8th and 10th graders.
-We also find some evidence that T21 reduces e-cigarette use across all grades.
-We find that T21 increases ID checking and perceived risks of both tobacco products.
-Finally, analyses of the 2012-2019 Nielsen Retail Scanner Data suggest that in counties with the highest quartile of the share of individuals under 21, T21 reduced cigarette sales by 12.3% and e-cigarette sales by 49.1%.
+Outcomes include cigarette and e-cigarette use and sales.
+To examine how T21 laws work, we also examine potential T21 mechanisms of perceived risks of using cigarettes and e-cigarettes and retailer ID checking.
+We find that T21 sizably reduces 12th graders’ cigarette use by 21.4 percent, modestly reduces cigarette use for 8th and 10th graders and reduces e-cigarette use across all grades.
+T21 also reduced cigarette sales by 12.4% and e-cigarette sales by 69.3% in counties with the highest quartile of the share of individuals under 21.
+In terms of mechanisms, we find that T21 increases ID checking and perceived risks of both tobacco products.

 Keywords: Youth Smoking, Tobacco 21